Date Functions

 FormatDate function

-The FormatDate function formats the date in expression1 according to the format specification in expression2.
+The FormatDate function returns the date provided in expression1 according to the format specification in expression2.

 FormatDate(expression1, expression2)